taranveersingh93/flashcards/README.md

 # FlashCards

 ## Abstract

-Make test suites for a quiz-game functions to ensure proper working before connecting all parts and testing out the integrated functionality.
-Also, design the functions after the tests, so that they follow SRP and strive for purity of functions when possible.
-Keep the functions and test code as DRY as possible.
+- Make test suites for a quiz-game functions.
+- Make quiz-game functions
+- Ensure proper working before connecting all parts and testing out the integrated functionality.
+- Ensure that functions follow SRP and make functions pure when feasible.
+- Keep the functions and test code as DRY as possible.

 ## Context
 - At the time of making this project, I've been a Turing student for 7 weeks.